4.2-kiloyear event: Effects

-Ireland
+Europe

+British Isles

-In Ireland, there is little definitive record of the 4.2-kiloyear event outside of a brief isotopic excursion in some cave speleothem records.
+In Ireland, there is little definitive record of the 4.2 ka event outside of a brief isotopic excursion in some cave speleothem records.
 The manner in which this climatic event manifested itself in the region is thus unclear.
+In Great Britain as in Ireland, the nature of the 4.2 ka event is ambiguous and unclear.
+The yew tree's abundance declined in eastern England.

+Central Europe

+Analysis of sediments from Lake Spore reveals that in Poland, winters became colder between 4250 and 4000 BP, with this cooling likely responsible for a podzolisation (generation of boreal forest soil type) event around 4200 BP, whereas summer temperatures remained constant.
+Humidity levels were not affected by the 4.2 ka event.

 Iberian Peninsula

-On the Iberian Peninsula, the construction of motillas-type settlements in the period after 2200 BC is believed to be the consequence of the severe aridification that affected this area.